 The values of each factor differ depending on your ethnicity and age.
 The model of RR and absolute risk were developed from case-control data derived from women participating in the research.

-Here is a point by point guide of how to use this breast cancer risk calculator:
+Here is a point-by-point guide on how to use this breast cancer risk calculator:

-Input whether you have ever been diagnosed for breast cancer, or have any breast cancer-associated mutations.
+Input whether you have ever been diagnosed with breast cancer or have any breast cancer-associated mutations.
 The breast cancer risk calculator might not work correctly if you answered yes.

 Set your race and current age.

 Fill in the part about your medical history.
 In this section, you're also asked if any of your closest female relatives (mother, sisters, daughters) have been diagnosed with breast cancer.

 Your personalized results will show your 5-year and long-term risks of developing breast cancer.
 You'll also find a graph showing how you compare with the U.S. population.